Augustus III of Poland: Early life and education

-Augustus eventually converted to Roman Catholicism in November 1712 while extensively touring Italy, and its cultural and religious heritage.
+Augustus eventually converted to Catholicism in November 1712 while extensively touring Italy, and its cultural and religious heritage.
 He was then under the supervision of the Jesuits, who certainly contributed to the cause.
 The public announcement of conversion in 1717 triggered discontent among the Protestant Saxon aristocracy.
 Faced with a hereditary Catholic succession for Saxony, Prussia and Hanover attempted to oust Saxony from the directorship of the Protestant body in the Reichstag of the Holy Roman Empire, but Saxony managed to retain the directorship.

-On 26 September 1714, Augustus was warmly welcomed by Louis XIV of France at Versailles.
+On 26 September 1714, Augustus was warmly welcomed by Louis XIV at Versailles.
 Louis rejoiced when he heard that Augustus converted to Catholicism and permitted him to stay at the royal court and in Paris.
 The young prince participated in balls, masquerades and private parties that were hosted by the Sun King himself.
 During this time, Augustus improved his knowledge of the French language and learnt how to approach politics and diplomacy.
 In June 1715, he departed Versailles and travelled across France, visiting Bordeaux, Moissac, Toulouse, Carcassonne, Marseille and Lyon.
 Apart from sightseeing, the purpose of this trip was to understand how cities and villages function.
-Being brought up in great wealth, Augustus was not entirely aware of how extensive poverty and poor living conditions can be in the countryside.
+Being brought up in great wealth, Augustus was not entirely aware of how extensive poverty and poor living conditions could be in the countryside.

 Marriage and wedding

 On 20 August 1719, Augustus married Maria Josepha of Austria in Vienna.
 She was the daughter of the deceased Emperor Joseph I and niece of Charles VI of the Holy Roman Empire, whose coronation young Augustus attended.
-This marriage wasn't coincidental; Augustus II the Strong orchestrated it to maintain the might of the Saxons within the Holy Roman Empire.
+This marriage wasn't coincidental; Augustus II the Strong orchestrated it to maintain the position of the Saxons within the Holy Roman Empire.
 The alliance with Catholic Charles would prove fruitful in case of hostile or armed opposition from the Protestant states within the Empire.
 Ten days earlier, on 10 August 1719, Maria Josepha was forced to renounce her claim to the throne of Austria in favour of her uncle's daughter, Maria Theresa.
 In accordance with the Pragmatic Sanction of 1713 issued by Charles, a female heir or the eldest daughter would be permitted to inherit the throne of Austria.
 Augustus II also hoped to place Saxony in a better position should there arise a war of succession to the Austrian territories.

 The wedding celebration in Dresden was one of the most splendorous and expensive of the Baroque era in Europe.
 Over 800 guests were invited for a 2-week celebration.
 The main banquet was held in a chamber that was transformed into an artificial silver mine to astound the invitees.
 Apart from exotic dishes, over 500 deer were brought in from the Białowieża Forest for the feast.
 Approximately 4 million thalers were spent for this occasion.